ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 There is an option section at the end of the file.
 Do not confuse this part with the virtual machine configuration.
 Google Cloud uses a helper VM to build everything mentioned above.
-At the same time, we are using this YAML file in order to upgrade our container because of *PROJECT_ID* environment variable is defined by Google Cloud SDK, so its value is your current project in Google Cloud global config.
+At the same time, we are using this YAML file in order to upgrade our container because of *PROJECT_ID* environment variable is defined by Google Cloud SDK, so its value is your current project in Google Cloud global configuration.

 .. warning:: In the same way VM needs more memory, Google Cloud Build needs at least 10GB to work correctly.
 In other case it may fail.